-Step 1 Click Status and Statistics > Etherlike.

-- Interface-Select the specific interface for which Ethernet statistics are to be displayed. - Refresh Rate-Select the amount of time that passes before the Etherlike statistics are refreshed.
+- Step 1 Click Status and Statistics > Etherlike. - Step 2 Enter the parameters. - Interface-Select the specific interface for which Ethernet statistics are to be displayed. - Refresh Rate-Select the amount of time that passes before the Etherlike statistics are refreshed.